cPanel: How to manage your Database

 The “DATABASES” section of cPanel has a handful of options available:

 Notably, cPanel supports both MySQL and PostgreSQL databases.
-For the sake of this post, we’ll use MySQL, however the process is essentially same with PostgreSQL.
+For the sake of this post, we’ll use MySQL, however, the process is essentially the same as PostgreSQL.

 To establish a new database, in the “DATABASES” section, click on “MySQL Database Wizard” (see above).
 After that, you may begin configuring your new database.